snowplow/documentation/docs/recipes/recipe-data-structures-in-git/index.md

 ### Publish to development

 Apart from the missing descriptions everything looks good.
-We can fill them in later™.
+We can fill them in later.
 Let's go ahead and publish our data structure to our [development](/docs/managing-data-quality/testing-and-qa-workflows/) environment.

 ```bash
 $ snowplow-cli ds publish dev